JeremieSiller/JeremieSiller/README.md

 ## Fourty-Two is the answer
 - 🌌 the Name of 42 comes from the book hitchhikers through the galaxy
 - 🌍 42 has schools all over the world.
-- 🧑‍🏫 there are no teachers and the students teach themselves and learn from each other
+- 🧑‍🏫 there are no teachers, students teach themselves and learn from each other
 - 📖 instead of studying books and maths 42 is about projects and learning by doing
 - 📍 My school: [42WEBSITE]